- PhD Student, Lab of Animal Ecology, Hawkesbury Institute for the Environment, University of Western Sydney

 - Topic: The acoustic ecology of the ghost bat (Macroderma gigas): form, function and applied uses of vocalisations

-- Supervisors: Dr J. Welbergen, Dr Christopher Turbill, Dr Anastasia Dalziell, Dr Kyle Armstrong
+- Supervisors: A/Prof J. Welbergen, Dr Christopher Turbill, Dr Anastasia Dalziell, Dr Kyle Armstrong

 - Contact: Nicola Hanrahan